Climbing the Great Wall of China

 Once you pass through the village, there are a number of paths you can take and only one of the paths heads towards Nine Eye Tower.

 I had to ask for directions three times to find right path.
 The locals are friendly so if you are not sure, ask for “jiu yan lou” or just point at the wall which is clearly visible I the distance look lost.
-Looking lost was not hard to do and worked for me.

 Once you are on the path, the way to go is clear and you will have no problem reaching the wall.
-The path goes through very heavy scrub and reaches the wall north of Beijing Knot after 30 minutes of walking.

 The wall was nothing like what I expected and these three words sum the wall up perfectly.